 The phenomenon of spatial walk-off is directly related to that of a finite angular phase-matching bandwidth.
 The equation above shows that a large walk-off angle occurs in situations with a strong angular dependence of the extraordinary refractive index.
 In such cases, the phase-matching conditions also depend strongly on the propagation angle, and phase matching becomes incomplete when using tightly focused beams, having a large beam divergence.

-See also: wave vector, critical phase matching, noncritical phase matching, nonlinear frequency conversion, nonlinear crystal materials, birefringence, temporal walk-off, Spotlight article 2007-11-19, Spotlight article 2010-03-15
+See also: wave vector, critical phase matching, noncritical phase matching, nonlinear frequency conversion, nonlinear crystal materials, birefringence, temporal walk-off, The Photonics Spotlight 2007-11-19, The Photonics Spotlight 2010-03-15

 and other articles in the categories nonlinear optics, physical foundations